Logic-Link-Bot/docs/Site/index.md

 Set up a friendly welcoming message and give roles to new members by utilizing our simple and easy to use welcoming system.

 ==- :icon-file-directory: Role Management
-With the use of one simple command, you can say goodbye to manually adding and removing roles to or from users.
+By using one simple command, you can now say goodbye to manually adding and removing roles to or from users.

-==- :icon-tools: Role and Channel Creation
+==- :icon-tools: Utility
-Easily create or delete roles and channels with the use of one single command.
+Now you can quickly create, delete and manage your roles and channels in seconds.
 ==-

 # Invite
-Ready to invite Logic Link?<br />
+Ready to get started with Logic Link?<br />
-Click the link below to get started!<br />
+Invite Logic Link to your server and get started for free!<br /><br />
 [!button Invite Here](https://discord.com/oauth2/authorize?client_id=836761561074499695&permissions=1609591030&scope=bot%20applications.commands)